 That said, financial markets are moving further towards automation all the time.
 This means the role of traders is changing as well.
 Rapid computerization has seen a move from floor trading to screen trading to algorithmic trading.

-This automation is allowing proprietary trading desks and market making desks to be manned by fewer people than in the past.
+This automation is allowing trading and market making desks to be manned by fewer people than in the past with human resources focusing more on sales and clients.

 Unfortunately, what demo trading doesn’t do is prepare you for the mental challenges of trading with real money.